AmingAndrei/violence.website/content/locations/realspace/chromatican_city/undercities.md

 The Undercities are designated exclusively for Valences.
 Non- Valences are explicitly prohibited from entry.
 This segregation serves dual purposes:

-1. The Undercities function as Valence-only communities, allowing the species to develop independently from REALSPACE biologicals while maintaining minimal surface interaction.
+1. The Undercities function as Valence-only communities, allowing the species to develop independently from biologicals HERE while maintaining minimal surface interaction.
 2. The Undercities act as containment buffers for Vespers.
 Statistical models indicate that Vesper incursions occur with notably higher frequency in these locations.

 Despite the rigid access control, covert routes into the Undercities exist.
 Unauthorized entry, however, is considered an immediate threat.
 Any non- Valence discovered by internal security systems is subject to instant termination by automated enforcement protocols.